adham3assy/Obesity_prediction_project/README.md

 The project uses the LightGBM (LGBM) model for prediction.
 LightGBM is a gradient boosting framework that is efficient and scalable for large datasets.
 The model is trained on preprocessed data and evaluated using metrics such as accuracy, precision, recall, and F1-score.

 ## License:
+This project is licensed under the Apache2.0 License.
+See the LICENSE file for details.